Future Challenges of the Genode project

 Bump-in-the-wire components for visualizing session interfaces

 Genode's session interfaces bear the potential for monitoring and visualizing their use by plugging a graphical application in-between any two components.
 For example, by intercepting block requests issued by a block-session client to a block-device driver, such a bump-in-the-wire component could visualize the access patterns of a block device.
-Similar ideas could be pursued for other session interfaces, like the audio-out (sound visualization) or NIC session (live visualization of network communication).
+Similar ideas could be pursued for other session interfaces, like record/play (sound visualization) or NIC session (live visualization of network communication).

 The visualization of system behavior would offer valuable insights, e.g., new opportunities for optimization.
-But more importantly, they would be extremely fun to play with.
+But more importantly, they would be fun to play with.

 Virtualization